 The trustees regularly monitor the level of reserves and aim to maintain sufficient reserves to meet ongoing requirements for charitable expenditure, including support costs and governance costs.
-Although the coronavirus pandemic made it impossible for many organisations to develop any significant new projects during 2021-22 the Trust was fortunate in that it has low overhead costs.
+Whilst for many organisations it has been difficult to raise funds and develop significant new projects during 2022-23 the Trust has been fortunate in that it has low overhead costs.